Local government areas of Scotland: 1930 to 1975

-This system was restated in the consolidating Local Government (Scotland) Act 1947.
+This system was restated in the consolidating Local Government (Scotland) Act 1947 (10 & 11 Geo.
+6. c.
+43).
 The number of small burghs increased and the number of districts declined over the time period.
 Neither the 1929 or 1947 legislation contained a procedure by which a small burgh could become a large burgh on reaching sufficient population.
-Accordingly, only one new large burgh was formed at East Kilbride, which required the passing of a local act of parliament in 1967.
+Accordingly, only one new large burgh was formed at East Kilbride, which required the passing of a local act of Parliament, the East Kilbride Burgh Act 1967 (c. x).

 1973 to 1996

 The Local Government (Scotland) Act 1973 created a system of nine two-tier regions and three single-tier islands council areas, and this system completely replaced local government counties and burghs in 1975.

 Each two-tier region had a regional council and of a number of district subdivisions, each with its own district council.
 The number of districts in each region varied from three to 19.

-The 1973 Act was based closely on proposals in the Wheatley Report, produced by a Royal Commission into Scottish local government in 1969.
+The 1973 act was based closely on proposals in the Wheatley Report, produced by a Royal Commission into Scottish local government in 1969.
 The new regions and districts were generally very different from the counties and districts which they replaced.

 Two of the new islands council areas had the boundaries of former counties.
 The third consisted of an area formerly divided between two counties.